Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Saving hypothetical ancestral arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``cctk CRISPRtree`` produces hypothetical ancestral arrays that that contain a subset of the spacers present in the input arrays.
+``cctk crisprtree`` produces hypothetical ancestral arrays that that contain a subset of the spacers present in the input arrays.
 These arrays can be saved to an output file using ``--output-arrays <filename>``.

 Calculating branch support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^